AntCPLab/OpenCoral/README.md

 The software uses TCP ports around 5000 by default, use the `-pn` argument to change that.

-If you are using the SPDZ2k protocol in non-interactive mode to run a program compiled with a ring size different from 64, you must specify the ring size in the script to run the program as follows:

-`Scripts/spdz2k.sh -R <ring-size> tutorial`

 ### Yao's garbled circuits